LionelB5/polygon-books-hardhat/README.md

 #### Verifying our contract

+**Note**: Not updated yet for verification of proxy/implementation contracts.

 If we want to be able to browse the source code of our contract on PolygonScan (and not just view the bytecode) we will need to verify the contract using PolygonScan's API.
 Doing so will also let us interact with all of our contract's functions via MetaMask.